Efficient computation of contrastive explanations: Pertinent positives

 \subsection{Modelling}

-In order to model the intuition of a pertinent positive, as described in~\cite{contrastiveexplanationswithpertinentnegatives}, we have to consider several aspects: \begin{itemize} \item We want to ''turn off'' as many features as possible. \item For ''turned on'' features, the difference to the original feature values should be as small as possible. \item The pertinent positive must be still classified as $\yorig$. \end{itemize} We denote the final pertinent positive\footnote{It is debatable (and of course highly dependent on the use-case) whether the data point $\xcf$ or the perturbation $\deltacf$ is presented as the ''explanation'' to the user.} $\xcf$ as:
+In order to model the intuition of a pertinent positive, as described in~\cite{contrastiveexplanationswithpertinentnegatives}, we have to consider several aspects: \begin{itemize} \item We want to ``turn off'' as many features as possible. \item For ``turned on'' features, the difference to the original feature values should be as small as possible. \item The pertinent positive must be still classified as $\yorig$. \end{itemize} We denote the final pertinent positive\footnote{It is debatable (and of course highly dependent on the use-case) whether the data point $\xcf$ or the perturbation $\deltacf$ is presented as the ``explanation'' to the user.} $\xcf$ as:

+where $\deltacf$ denotes the perturbation (changes) that give rise to the pertinent positive.
 In order to improve readability of the subsequent formulas, we will sometimes substitute \refeq{eq:pertinentpositive} and optimize over $\xcf$ instead of $\deltacf$ - we mean by this an optimization over $\deltacf$ which implies $\xcf$.

-Like the authors of~\cite{contrastiveexplanationsmodelagnostic} did, we can always subtract a constant $\basisvalues$ from the original sample $\xorig$ to allow non-zero default values - i.e. $\basisvalues$ would denote the feature wise base/default values at which we consider a particular feature to be ''turned off'', in the sense that a feature does not deviate ''much'' from the default value(e.g.\ the expected value or a statistically robust alternative).
+Mathematically, we formalize the fact that a feature is ``turned off'' by its value being identical to zero.
+Like the authors of~\cite{contrastiveexplanationsmodelagnostic} did, we can always subtract a constant $\basisvalues$ from the original sample $\xorig$ to allow non-zero default values - i.e. $\basisvalues$ would denote the feature wise base/default values at which we consider a particular feature to be ``turned off'', in the sense that a feature does not deviate ``much'' from the default value (e.g.\ the expected value or a statistically robust estimation thereof).
 In the following, we assume $\basisvalues=0$ for simplicity.

 Considering all these aspects yields the following multi-objective optimization problem: